-Where are we going wrong?
+Where are Christian churches going wrong?
 It is not surprising that many people are leaving Christian churches.
 Many, perhaps most, Christian churches focus their activities and energy on things that are not found in Jesus’ teachings.

 Layers of stuff

 For nearly 2000 years we, Jesus’ followers, have been adding layers of stuff to his teachings.
 We have developed doctrines, beliefs, rituals, traditions and all sorts of stuff that we have come to think of as being Christian – but this stuff is not Christian.
 (If, at this point, you are thinking that this applies to other denominations, not yours, or that other denominations are particularly guilty of these things; please pray, then read on thoughtfully).

 “You hypocrites!
 Isaiah was right when he prophesied about you: ‘These people honor me with their lips, but their hearts are far from me.
 They worship me in vain; their teachings are merely human rules.’”
 (Matthew 15:7-9)

 Much of what has been taught in churches over the centuries, and is still taught today, is just human teachings.
 These teachings have built up in layers to the point where our churches are now overloaded with stuff that is not helpful to people who want to follow Jesus.
 Indeed, this stuff hinders us from doing his work.
 This stuff hinders the coming of the kingdom of God.

-Take a moment to think about some of the words and phrases that you hear in our churches – in the songs, prayers and sermons.
-Is the meaning of these words and phrases clear to someone who is not familiar with our particular brand of Christian culture?
-Think about the rituals and the forms of service you see.
-Did Jesus clearly instruct us to do these things?
+Take a moment to think about some of the words and phrases that you hear in our churches.
+Think about the words in our songs, prayers and sermons.
+Is the meaning of these words clear to someone who is not familiar with our particular brand of Christian culture?
+Think about the rituals and the forms of service that happen every week in our churches.
+Did Jesus instruct us to do these things?
 If not, why are we doing them?